 Mr J Viinikka is the member of staff responsible for managing the schools responsibility for meeting the medical needs of pupils.

 Child Safety and Safeguarding

-The Head Teacher Ms C. Reece, the Deputy Head Ms N. Langtree and Assistant Head Mr J Viinikka are named Designated Teachers with specific Safeguarding responsibility.
+The Acting Head Teacher Ms N. Langtree and Acting Deputy Head Teacher Mr J. Viinikka are named Designated Teachers with specific Safeguarding responsibility.
 Please see our Child Protection Policy.

 Pupil Premium